invenia/FeatureTransforms.jl/README.md

    5 │     5      1      3
 ```

-Next, we construct the `Transform` that we want to `apply` to the data, which can either be non-mutating (`apply`) or mutating (`apply!`).
+Next, we construct the `Transform` that we want to perform on the data.
+This can be done one of three ways:
+1. `apply` which does not mutate the underlying data,
+1. `apply!` which _does_ mutate the underlying data,
+1. `apply_append` which will `apply` transform then `append` the result to a copy of the input.

-All `Transforms` support the non-mutating `apply` method but any `Transform` that changes the type or dimension of the input does not support mutation.
+All `Transforms` support the non-mutating `apply` and `apply_append` methods, but any `Transform` that changes the type or dimension of the input does not support the mutating `apply!`.

-In either case, the return will be the same type as the input, so if you provide an `Array` you get back an `Array`, and if you provide a `Table` you get back a `Table`.
+In any case, the return type will be the same as the input, so if you provide an `Array` you get back an `Array`, and if you provide a `Table` you get back a `Table`.
 Here we are working with a `DataFrame`, so the return will always be a `DataFrame`:
 ```julia
 julia> p = Power(3);